SomeHeresy/SomeHeresy.github.io/README.md

 **Coilgun simulator.** A separate project block links to the [simulator case study](https://someheresy.github.io/projects/coilgun-simulator.html), completed September 2026: a custom RK4 integrator, a coupled circuit-and-projectile model, an energy-conservation identity holding to 6e-14, and 22 tests running in CI.
 Two velocity figures appear across the site and they are not the same measurement — the ~11 m/s two-stage result belongs to the physical hardware, while the simulator's 9.64 m/s prediction and 6-7 m/s comparison are single-stage at 350 V.

-**Interactive wiring schematic.** The Arduino case study uses a hand-drawn SVG schematic rather than a stock photo: 5 V and ground rails, labelled pin assignments, junction dots, and a wire hop where two nets cross without connecting.
+**Interactive wiring schematic.** The Arduino case study uses a purpose-drawn SVG schematic rather than a stock photo: 5 V and ground rails, labelled pin assignments, junction dots, and a wire hop where two nets cross without connecting.
 Hovering a component isolates the nets it sits on and dims the rest.

 **Inline résumé.** The résumé is rendered as semantic HTML at full size and readable on any screen.
 The PDF download is a secondary, optional action rather than a prerequisite.